 I’ve bought a range of different waterproof jackets over the years.
 I can safely say this is by far the lightest and most packable.

 The jacket weighs approximately 330 grams (depending on what size you buy).
 And I can fold it down so it’s almost as small as a tin of beans!
 To give you an idea of how light it is, this weighs less than half a standard loaf of bread.
 Now think about all the extra sandwiches you can bring along for the hike!

 What are the colour & size options for the Paclite jacket?

 Now I love my bright colours, especially pink!
 You’ll notice a theme if you’re following my hiking trips on Instagram!
 I always think it’s the perfect colour in case I ever need rescuing!
 But I know pink isn’t for everyone, I won’t judge!!

 So what other colours does the Berghaus Paclite come in?
-Well, I’m pleased to tell you there are 5 options to choose!
+Well, I’m pleased to tell you there are 5 options to choose from!